Iryna Krechkovsky, violin

 Kevin Kwan Loucks, piano

-Iryna Krechkovsky is a prize-winning violinist with an international career in solo, chamber and orchestral performances.
-Celebrated for her tone, emotionality and precision, she has been featured at venues from Stern Auditorium at Carnegie Hall and Alice Tully Hall in New York, to Town Hall in Seattle, and The American Church, in Paris, France.
-She was a top prize winner at the Sorantin International Competition, the Canadian Music Competition, the Kocian International Violin Competition in Czech Republic, and most recently, winner of the 2012 Canada Council for the Arts Musical Instrument Bank Competition.
-She has performed as soloist with the Canadian Academy Chamber Orchestra, the Warren Philharmonic Orchestra, the Toronto Sinfonietta, and the Lviv National Symphony Orchestra of Ukraine, and appears alongside principals from the Orpheus Chamber Orchestra, Metropolitan Opera Orchestra and Orchestra of St. Luke’s in regular appearances with the New York Women’s Ensemble Orchestra.
-As a distinguished chamber artist, she has been invited to perform at the Montreal Chamber Music Festival, the San Angelo Piano Festival in Texas, Artosphere in Arkansas, the Stony Brook Faculty Recital Series in New York, and The Banff Centre in Canada, with artists including Denis Brott, Colin Carr, David Finckel, Gil Kalish, Alan Kay, Natalia Khoma, and Volodymyr Vynnytsky.
+Iryna Krechkovsky is a prizewinning violinist with an international career in solo, chamber and orchestral performances.
+Celebrated for her tone, emotionality and precision, she has been featured in concert venues from Stern Auditorium at Carnegie Hall and Alice Tully Hall in New York, to The American Church in Paris, France, also performing on National Public Radio, KABCTV Los Angeles, Public Broadcasting Service, and most recently as a speaker/ performer on TEDxChapmanU.
+She was a top prize winner at the Sorantin International Competition, the Canadian Music Competition, the Kocian International Violin Competition in Czech Republic, the Beverly Hills Auditions, and the 2012 Canada Council for the Arts Musical Instrument Bank Competition.
+She has performed as soloist with the Lviv National Symphony Orchestra of Ukraine, the Toronto Sinfonietta, the Seoul National University Virtuosi, the Warren Philharmonic Orchestra, and the Canadian Academy Chamber Orchestra, and appears alongside principals from the Orpheus Chamber Orchestra, Metropolitan Opera Orchestra and Orchestra of St. Luke’s in regular appearances with the New York Women’s Ensemble Orchestra.
+As a distinguished chamber artist, she has performed at the Montreal Chamber Music Festival, the San Angelo Piano Festival, Ottawa Chamberfest, Artosphere, the Stony Brook Faculty Recital Series, and The Banff Centre, with artists including Denis Brott, Colin Carr, David Finckel, Gil Kalish, Alan Kay, and Kyung Sun Lee.

 Kevin Kwan Loucks